xyicheng/data-science-summit-airflow/dags/lab3/README.md

 9. Reflect on the logic of our Python function, especially on how we use `kwargs` to exchange information between task instances and the Python function.

 Here are a few points to pay attention to:
 * The only way to pass a parameter from PythonOperator or ShortCircuitOperator to the Python callable function is via `op_kwargs` .
-As much as it is tempting to do something like `python_callable = verifyWgetReturnCode("{}").format(country)` this will not work.
+As much as it is tempting to do something like `python_callable = verifyWgetReturnCode(country)` this will not work.
 * To pull XCom variable value from the previous (ustream) task, you need to instantiate an instane of _current_ task.
 This current task instance comes from `ti` _default variable_, which becomes available in `kwargs`, only if parameter `provide_context` is set to `True`.

 10. Set dependency between `download_file` and `verify_download` tasks using Python bitshift operator.
 This should be set inside the country list loop after the both tasks are declared: